dhiyasalmas/dhiyasalmas/README.md

 ### Haiii, Haii...
 Welcome to my github 💫

-My life motto is to keep things simple as possible.
+Lets keep things simple as possible~

 I primarily work with Python, but sometimes, I write code in Java (If im in the mood).
 Currently, my interest in machine learning and computer vision because i liked to apply mathematical equations in programming.
 But recently, I have been interested in implementing nuclear equations in programming.
 I have experience to made programme to calculate cogeneration system and thermal hydraulic on HTGR.